Crad Kilodney: Retirement from self-publishing and later work

 After receiving an inheritance, Kilodney retired from selling his self-published books in 1995.
 To continue making income, he took up trading mining stocks, which allowed him to live modestly for the rest of his life.
 Nevertheless, he continued writing, and looked for new ways to distribute his material.
 In 1996, Kilodney's satirical piece "Circumcision Rites of the Toronto Stock Exchange" appeared in the 1996 Pushcart Prize anthology, and in 1998 his previously published story "Girl On The Subway" was included in the mainstream literary anthology Concrete Forest: The New Fiction of Urban Canada, published by McClelland & Stewart.
 A fan-based website, run by Syd Allan, featured occasional new material from Kilodney up until 2004.

 From April 2008 until a few months before his death, new satirical articles (and the occasional short story) were posted on Kilodney's blog.
-A series of 20 articles on "Exotic Cities" that had been published in 2009 were translated into French and collected in the volume Villes Bigrement Exotiques (2012).
+A series of 20 articles on "Exotic Cities" that had been published in 2009 were translated into French by Philippe Billé and collected in the volume Villes Bigrement Exotiques (2012).
 This was the last of Kilodney's books published in his lifetime.

 Kilodney posted his final blog entry, a short story called "Dreaming With Jay", in December 2013.
 He thanked his readers for their support, and noted that "This is the last piece I will publish in my lifetime."

-Kilodney died of cancer on April 14, 2014 at the age of 66.
+Kilodney died of cancer on April 14, 2014, at the age of 66.
 He never married, and left no heirs.
 The day after his death and at his request, his friend, artist Lorette C. Luzajic, launched the Crad Kilodney Literary Foundation, a website dedicated to preserving and promoting his works.
 A posthumous collection of his online writings, Strong Meat, appeared in 2015.